-If the steam optimisation project requires additional electricity, the additional electricity consumption should be monitored and the "Tool to calculate project emissions from electricity consumption" should be used to estimate the project emissions associated with additional electricity consumption.
+If the steam optimisation project requires additional electricity, the additional electricity consumption should be monitored and the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption" should be used to estimate the project emissions associated with additional electricity consumption.

 The following is an illustration of a potential case where additional electricity consumption may take place.
-This case is referred to Step-13-case-2 (point no. 2).9
+This case is referred to Step-13-case-2 (point no. 2).8